-So between womb-time (9.5 months) and sperm-in-development time (2.5 months), we can add a full year to your biological age.
+So between womb-time (9.5 months) and sperm-in-development time (2.5 months), you can add a full year to your biological age.
 Just how Koreans do.

-How many extra months or years can we add by examining your mother's eggs?
+How many extra months or years can you add by examining your mother's eggs?

 For a long time, scientists thought that females were born with a finite set of eggs in her ovaries.
 Some 7 million, to be not-very-precise.

-(They die off inside the ovaries continually, so by the time girls reach puberty they have only 700,000 eggs remaining.)
+(They die off inside the ovaries continually, so by the time a girl reaches puberty she has only 700,000 eggs remaining.)

 So the egg from your conception was produced inside your mother's ovaries, when she herself was a foetus inside your grandmother's womb.

-That adds another 16-50 odd years to your biological age, depending on how old your mother was when you were born.
-This leap of yolky logic has accelerated my current age from 33 years to 64 years.
+This leap of yolky logic adds 16-40 odd years to your biological age, depending on how old your mother was when you were born.

 However, this may be a bit of a tease.
-Recent research has identified a new type of stem cell in the ovaries that suggests new eggs are formed throughout the reproductive years.
+Recent research has identified stem cells in the ovaries that may form new eggs throughout the reproductive years.

 Good point.
-I'm not an egg - and I'm not a sperm.
+You're not an egg - nor a sperm.
 Those cells are long gone.

-So perhaps, in biological terms, I'm only as old as the oldest cell in my body right now.
+So perhaps, in biological terms, you're only as old as the oldest cell in your body right now.
 Hold old is that?

 You might have heard the popular claim that all of the cells in your body are replaced every 7-10 years.
 This would make you, at most, just 10 years old.